ERCP stands for endoscopic retrograde cholangio pancreatography. It can help to diagnose conditions of the liver, bile ducts, pancreas or gallbladder.

 Preparing for an ERCP

-About 2 days before the ERCP you usually have a blood test to check how well your blood clots.
+Before the ERCP you usually have a blood test to check how well your blood clots.

 Let your doctor know if you are taking any medicines that change how your blood clots.
 These medicines include: